-Benefits and Pitfalls
+Benefits and Pitfalls of Different Properties

-The type you buy has big implications for profitability.
 Let’s take a look at the benefits and pitfalls of each:

 Because demand for apartments is so strong, you can still get a good rent price on an apartment in a B grade building.

 Multifamily units gives you cash flow, better cost efficiencies, if you can manage them cost-efficiently and well.
 And you can buy 2 apartments at the price of one house.
 Lower-priced units are of interest to a larger pool of renters so there’s less risk in vacancies.

 Multifamily involves many more tenants and thus opens you up to more issues and problems including poor maintenance/repairs/management by the building owner.
 Bad management could ruin your investment and you’ll need to bail out and lose money.